 Evaluation – How it works

-This can involve non-invasive fieldwork such as fieldwalking (collection of finds from the ploughsoil or topsoil) or geophysical survey.
-Alternatively, an evaluation may involve small-scale sampling or trial-trenching targeted portions of the develpment or study area.
+This can involve non-invasive fieldwork such as field-walking (collection of finds from the plough-soil or topsoil) or geophysical survey.
+Alternatively, an evaluation may involve small-scale sampling or trial-trenching targeted portions of the development or study area.
 This would determine the depth and nature of any remains.
 The percentage of the site to be evaluated would normally be decided in consultation with the local council’s planning archaeologist.
 Often the results are negative and no further work is required.